michalploneczka/resource-lock-bundle/README.md

   db_driver: orm
 ```

-If you like to define your manager with custom prefix you can use `managers` section
+You can define custom managers with a custom prefix within the `managers` section

 ``` yaml
 # app/config/config.yml